 I've been using BBSes off and on since 1984.
-I decided to start my own BBS in 1996 with the help of a friend, Scott McNay (in Fidonet Net 396 in Killeen, Texas).
-I had tinkered with GAP and TriBBS software in 1994 but wasn't able to host a board until in 1996.
-My first BBS, AfterHours/2 BBS, was running Telegard and then Telegard/2 (OS/2-native) when it came out.
-I've tried out and used several dozen BBS packages over the years as well as having run a BBS under OS/2 and Windows.
-I used OS/2 up until 2016 when I decided to modernize my BBS and switch over to using Slackware Linux for the OS and MBSE BBS for the actual BBS software.
-In 2019, I purchased ArcaOS, a modernized third-party supported version of OS/2 Warp 4.52, and set back up my beloved Maximus/2 BBS yet again.
+I decided to start my own BBS in 1996 with the help of a friend and fellow sysop, Scott McNay, in Fidonet Net 396 in Killeen, Texas.
+I had tinkered with GAP, TriBBS, and Renegade BBS software in 1994 but joining the US Army in 1995 changed my plans.
+In 1996, I bought my very first copy of OS/2 Warp 4 and began a 20+ year love affair with the little OS that could.
+My first public BBS, AfterHours/2 BBS, was running Telegard and then Telegard/2 (OS/2 native) when it came out.
+I switched to Maximus/2 BBS software (part of the Max/Squish/BinkleyTerm combination) a short time later.
+I've tried out and used several dozen BBS packages over the years as well as having run a BBS under DOS, OS/2, Windows, and Linux.

 I've been a member of Fidonet, for better and for worse, since 1996.
 I am still a member today, being a regional independent node since 2000 (1:18/200).
 I am the moderator of the CHWARE, COOKING, HAM, HOME_COOKING, MUFFIN, and TUB echoes and a co-moderator of the BBS_CARNIVAL in Fidonet.

 The Micronet Information Network, my FTN mail network, was only meant to be an experiment when I created it on September 1, 2000 but here it is, over twenty years later, and still going strong.
 We have nodes on six continents and the network continues to grow.
 We also now gate mail to QWK and NNTP via Synchronet gates.